gruntwork-io/terragrunt/docs/_docs/02_features/execute-terraform-commands-on-multiple-units-at-once.md

 }
 ```

-If you run `terragrunt run-all apply --terragrunt-source /source/infrastructure-modules`, then the local path Terragrunt will compute for the module above will be `/source/infrastructure-modules//networking/vpc`.
+If you run `terragrunt run-all apply --source /source/infrastructure-modules`, then the local path Terragrunt will compute for the module above will be `/source/infrastructure-modules//networking/vpc`.

 ### Limiting the unit execution parallelism